Attracting butterflies is easy when you grow plants that provide nectar for their food and host plants so they can laying their eggs.

 Creating a Safe Butterfly Environment

 But be sure you don’t squish the larvae, thinking it’s an infestation of something pesky.
-To be sure you know what butterflies look like at every stage of their development, watch this beautiful slideshow produced by the University of North Carolina School of Education.
+To be sure you know what butterflies look like at every stage of their development, here is a great example.

 Perfecting Your Butterfly Garden

 Provide the butterflies with opportunities to bask in the sun by placing a few flat stones around the garden.
 As for water, just keep your garden irrigated: the butterflies will use any tiny puddles as watering holes.
 If you live in a windy area, position your butterfly-attracting plants along a hedge, fence, or wall.
 And, again, be sure there is no pesticide or herbicide residue around the area where the butterflies are going to be eating and laying their eggs.

 As with everything else concerning gardening, there’s always more to learn.
 To view a comprehensive list of plants that attract butterflies, try Gardening for Butterflies, from Iowa State University.
 How to Make Butterfly Gardens from the University of Kentucky also contains a good list and a lot of helpful information.
 For a nice video introduction to the subject of attracting butterflies, check out this short video by P. Allen Smith.

 We wish you much success in attracting butterflies to your garden, and please don’t get overwhelmed by the amount of information here.
 All you need to do to get started is to plant some butterfly-attracting plants in a sunny place and use non-chemical methods of pest control.
 Enjoy yourself, and know that your butterfly friends will appreciate your efforts.